HypePhilosophy/chesstool/README.md

 ```

 ## Reflections
-Special thanks to [Pratik](https://github.com/pratikplayer) for offering to be my Guinea pig for this project.
+Special thanks to [Pratik](https://github.com/pratikplayer) for being my Guinea pig for this project.
 You can find his FIDE profile [here](https://ratings.fide.com/profile/30920450).
 Also, in case you're reading this Danny Rensch, I'm open for a job ;).